-From time to time, the Company may be involved in a variety of claims, lawsuits, investigations and proceedings relating to securities laws, product liability, patent infringement, contract disputes and other matters relating to various claims that arise in the normal course of our business in addition to governmental and other regulatory investigations and proceedings.
-In addition, third parties may, from time to time, assert claims against the Company in the form of letters and other communications.
-The Company currently believes that these ordinary course matters will not have a material adverse effect on our business; however, the results of litigation and claims are inherently unpredictable.
-Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources and other factors.
+From time to time, the Company may be involved in a variety of claims, lawsuits, investigations and proceedings relating to securities laws, product liability, patent infringement, contract disputes and other matters relating to various claims that arise in the normal course of the Company's business.
+The Company currently believes that these ordinary course matters are not material to the condensed consolidated financial statements of the business; however, the results of litigation and claims are inherently unpredictable.

-11. Related Party Transactions
+9. Related Party Transactions

-Kenneth A. Clark, a director of the Company since November 2017, is a member of the law firm of Wilson Sonsini Goodrich and Rosati ("WSGR"), which also serves as the outside corporate counsel to the Company.
-During the three-month periods ended March 31, 2019 and 2018, the Company incurred expenses reported in general and administrative expenses in the consolidated statement of operations for legal services rendered by WSGR totaling approximately \$0.2 million and \$0.3 million, respectively.
+Kenneth A. Clark, a director of the Company since November 2017, is a member of the law firm of Wilson Sonsini Goodrich and Rosati (WSGR), which also serves as the outside corporate counsel to the Company.
+During the three-month periods ended March 31, 2020 and 2019, the Company incurred expenses reported in general and administrative expenses in the consolidated statement of operations for legal services rendered by WSGR totaling approximately \$0.1 million, respectively.